Configure a Webcam

 View the camera stream

-Once your camera is configured and connected, go to the CONTROL tab, and click on the camera’s dropdown menu.
-Then toggle the camera or the Point Cloud Data view to ON.
-If everything is configured correctly, you will see the live video feed from your camera.
-You can change the refresh frequency as needed to change bandwidth.
+Once your camera is configured and connected, expand the TEST panel on the CONFIGURE or CONTROL tabs.
+If everything is configured correctly, you will see the live feed from your camera.

 Example Camera view inside Viam app